 Ron is Chairman of the Board of the Coastal Water Suppliers Association.

 Anne joined the Waterworks in December 2011 as our Office Manager/Financial Officer/District Assessor.
 Anne is responsible for the day-to-day operations of the office including financial administration and planning and, as the District Assessor, for administering the District’s toll rates and parcel tax.
 A Salt Spring resident since 2004, Anne has many years of business experience with two of Canada’s leading high tech companies, as a private consultant specializing in apprenticeship competency development, and has provided communications, bookkeeping and office services to several of Salt Spring’s small businesses.

 Meghan McKee, BSc, WT-II, MWWT-I

-Meghan joined North Salt Spring Waterworks District in March 2013 as our Water Quality Specialist.
+Meghan joined North Salt Spring Waterworks District in March 2013 as our Water Quality Specialist and was promoted to Environmental Manager in 2015.
 She is responsible for the District’s water quality program as well as various other operational activities.
 Meghan holds a degree in Environmental Management from Royal Roads University, a diploma in Water Quality Technology from Okanagan College and EOCP Level 2 Water Treatment and Level 1 Wastewater Treatment certificates, and is currently pursuing a Masters of Public Administration at the University of Victoria.
 Her background includes diverse experience in water and wastewater treatment, water quality monitoring and laboratory analysis.